Yaoxuannn/Python_Tools/README.md

 Hope you like it.
 I will make it to be more stable.

 Still, i need to give you a notice, it only work with **Python3**.

+changelog:

+> v1.0.3: Fix bugs when pass a not standard url will cause analyse fail.
+Add report.